A few years ago, my mother-in-law showed up at our house with a bag of seeds. They were meant for growing gourds.

 However, you’ll know you have them if your plants begin to look deformed, you have a sticky residue on your plants, and you start to see wilt as well.

 You can try to kick aphids out of your garden by dusting your plants with flour.
-Also, consider using insecticidal soap.
+Also, consider using insecticidal soap or neem oil.

 Best and Worst Companion Plants

-Some plants should be planted among other plants because they work well together.
-They often provide much-needed shade, protection of insects and disease, or they don’t battle each other for nutrients in the soil.
+Some plants provide other plants with much-needed shade, protection of insects and disease.
+Other plants work well together because they don’t battle each other for nutrients in the soil.

 Those are what we call good companion plants.
 The best companion plants for gourds are:

-For gourds, you should avoid planting morning glories and potatoes near them.
-Gourds and potatoes battle over nutrients, and it is said that morning glories will stunt the growth of the fruit of a gourd.
+For gourds, you should avoid planting potatoes near them.
+Gourds and potatoes battle over nutrients.

 How to Harvest and Store Gourds

-Harvesting your gourds is one of the easiest things you will do.
-An ornamental gourd can be cut from the vine as soon as its stem turns brown.
+Harvesting your gourds is even easier than growing them.
+An ornamental gourd can be cut from the vine as soon as the stem turns brown.

 However, be sure when cutting the gourd from the vine that you leave about two inches of the stem on the vine to ensure that you have a good handle to hang onto your gourd.

-Now, when you are ready to harvest a luffa, you’ll just peel the outer layer of skin off with a spoon to use the sponge inside the gourd.
+When you’re ready to use a luffa, just peel the outer layer of skin off with a spoon to get to the sponge inside the gourd.

 Finally, the hard shell gourds can be left out in the garden for three to six months to finish drying.
 Even when the vine turns brown and dies, there is still water to keep the gourd alive.

 However, you need to remember, if you cut the gourd too early it will rot.
-The longer you leave it on the vine, the better off you will be.
+The longer you leave it on the vine, the better off you’ll be.

-When the gourd has turned brown, and the seeds rattle around in it, then you are ready to take it inside and clean it up.
+When the gourd has turned brown, and the seeds rattle around in it, then you’re ready to take it inside and clean it up.

-To clean your gourds, you’ll want to put it in a pan of bleach water.
-This will kill the mold that has formed on the gourd while drying.
+To clean your gourds, put it in a solution of 1 part bleach to 10 parts water.
+This kills the mold that has formed on the gourd while drying.

 Gourd Projects and Recipes